beltawn3507/realtime-code-collab/README.md

 # Real-time Collaborative Code Editor

 A powerful, full-stack collaborative code editor designed for developers to write, draw, chat, and brainstorm together — all in real-time.
-Whether you're pair programming, running a coding interview, or hosting a team hackathon, DevSync brings the VS Code-like experience to the browser.
+Whether you're pair programming, running a coding interview, or hosting a team hackathon.

 ---